AbdelrhmanBassiouny/AbdelrhmanBassiouny.github.io/_posts/2020-4-27-FFT-Intuition-and-Python-Implementations.md

 If you are unfamiliar yet with the Fourier Transform I highly recommend [this video by 3Blue1Brown](https://www.youtube.com/watch?v=spUNpyF58BY&list=PLKYWqKMe8hVIK-UgIO15KpMlcGz36aNN3&index=38&t=908s)

+OK!
+Lets start by first having a look at the equation we are going to code.

 **Discrete Fourier Transform (DFT):**

 $$F_k = \sum_{n=0}^{N-1} g_n \cdot e^{-i~2\pi~k~n~/~N}~~~: k=[0, N-1] $$